Gim (food): Production

-The modern production method of edible seaweed into sheets was introduced by Japan.
+The modern method of producing edible seaweed sheets was introduced from Japan.
 The sheet form was invented in Asakusa, Edo (contemporary Tokyo), around 1750 in the Edo period influenced by the method of Japanese paper-making.
 The Asakusanori method of production gave rise to the itanori method that is currently used today in Japan and Korea, among other countries.

 Around 19,500 tonnes of dried gim are produced annually in South Korea.
 Since naturally grown gim is insufficient to meet market demand, most of the gim produced for commercial markets is cultivated.
 Pyropia is a widely cultivated species.

 Many naturally growing Porphyra species, often clinging to rocks, are collected by hand: P. suborbiculata can be found along the coasts of the Sea of Japan, the Yellow Sea, and the South Sea; P. pseudolinearis is found along the coasts of the Sea of Japan; P. dentata along the coasts of Yellow Sea; and P. seriata grows in the South Sea area.

 Cultivation

 P. yezoensis is the most commonly cultivated species of gim, followed by P. tenera.
 Wando, South Jeolla Province is the main production area for cultivated gim.
 Gim cultivation is traditional to the Southern parts Korean peninsula—the Honam, Yeongnam regions, and Jeju Island—as the algae only grow in the oceans around the southern part of Korean Peninsula.
 However, due to increases in sea temperature, gim can now be cultivated further north and has spread to the Hoseo region in central South Korea.

 Gim produced during the winter in estuaries or the brackish water zone, with 1.024 ‰ salinity, is said to be the most delicious.
 Seeding begins in autumn—between September and October—and multiple harvests can be taken from a single seeding throughout the winter months.
 The algae are known to grow well in sea water when temperatures are between 5 and 8 C. Gim that has been grown for 50 days is considered best for consumption, as the color and flavor are at their peak.

 Two main cultivation methods are used in contemporary gim farming: traditional "racks" method used for high quality gim that is similar to naturally grown laver, and the "floating rafts" method used for mass production.
 Racks type gim, similar in quality to naturally occurring laver, is currently produced in some areas of Wando, Sinan, Gangjin, and Jangheung; however this type of gim is grown in fewer than 100 farms across the country.
-The number of farms that use the rack method has been declining due to high production costs, low cultivation yields, increasing water temperatures caused by global warming and aging fishing village populations.
+The number of farms that use the rack method has been declining due to high production costs, low cultivation yields, aging fishing village populations, and increasing water temperatures caused by global warming.